chaoss/community/elections/2026-GB/VOTER-GUIDE.md

 - **Verification**: The Condorcet calculations can be independently verified
 - **Exception requests**: Handled by election officers but your ballot remains private

-## Frequently Asked Questions

-### Do I have to rank all candidates?

-No!
-You can leave candidates unmarked (they will default to "No Opinion") or explicitly select "No Opinion" for candidates you don't know well enough to rank.

-### Can I change my vote after submitting?

-Yes, as long as the election is still open.
-You'll need the passphrase you set when you first voted.
-If you didn't set a passphrase, you cannot change your vote.

-### Is my vote really private?

-Yes.
-Your individual ballot is encrypted and cannot be seen by election officers, administrators, or other voters.
-Only aggregated, anonymized results are published after the election closes.

-### What if my contributions aren't on GitHub?

-You can self-attest your contributions by adding yourself to the community-contributors.md file using the designated issue template.
-This covers working group participation, documentation, event organization, and other non-code contributions.

-### What if I'm marked as "Not Eligible" but I've contributed?

-Submit an exception request through the election page before the May 27 deadline.
-Explain your contributions and why you should be eligible to vote.

-### How many candidates will be elected?

-6 seats are filled in this election.

-### Can multiple people from my organization be elected?

-There is a limit of 2 seats per organization/conglomerate to ensure diverse representation.
-If more than 2 candidates from the same organization would be elected, the lowest vote-getters from that organization are removed.

 ## Need Help?